 EXPLAINER: What’s the impact if Europe cuts off Russian oil?

-Here is what the oil sanctions could mean for people in Europe and the rest of the world:
+Leaders are now discussing sanctions on Russian oil, including a possible boycott.
+Here is what such a move could mean for people in Europe and the rest of the world:

 HOW MUCH DOES EUROPE PAY RUSSIA FOR ENERGY?

-Gas and oil have kept flowing even as governments denounce the war.
+Gas and oil are flowing to Europe even as governments denounce the war.
 The EU sends $450 million a day to Russia for oil and $400 million per day for natural gas, according to calculations by analysts at the Bruegel think tank in Brussels.

 HOW MUCH RUSSIAN OIL GOES TO EUROPE?

 Europe is the biggest purchaser of Russian crude, receiving 138 million tons in 2020 out of Russia’s total exports of 260 million tons — or 53%, according to the BP Statistical Review of World Energy.
 Europe, which imports almost all of its crude, gets a quarter of its needs from Russia.